jmcgarr/jmcgarr.github.io/src/jbake/content/blog/relections-and-projections-2019.md

 ## Reflections on 2019

-First...let's reflect on the past year.
+First, some reflections on the past year.

 ### A year at Slack